Mu2e/TrkAna/tutorial/opening.md

 ['TrkAnaNeg;1', 'TrkAnaNeg/trkana;6', 'TrkAnaNeg/trkana;5', 'TrkAnaPos;1', 'TrkAnaPos/trkana;1', 'genCountLogger;1', 'genCountLogger/numEvents;1', 'genCountLogger/numSubRuns;1']
 ```

-where uproot has descended into each top-level directory to get the contents of each.
+where we see that uproot has descended into each of the three top-level directories listed earlier to get the contents of each.

 The TrkAna tree can be accessed and the branches inspected by doing: